sylabs/singularity/SUPPORT.md

 Note that the Slack is hosted under a free plan, with limited retention of conversation history.
-Please use [GitHub Discussions](https://github.com/sylabs/singularity/discussions) when a searchable permanent archive would beneficial.
+Please use [GitHub Discussions](https://github.com/sylabs/singularity/discussions) when a searchable permanent archive would be beneficial.

 ## Github Issues